Food for the body is not enough. There must be food for the soul.

 So, I’ve brought you here for my top list of eats in Kuala Lumpur, but I have a confession to make.

 If you’re after classic Malaysian restaurants, then you won’t find them on this list!
 [Soz guys!]
-This post if for all those ‘other’ great KL restaurants that aren’t typically Malaysian.
-Why?
-Because it’s not the type of food I eat here everyday.
+This post if for all those ‘other’ great KL eateries that aren’t typically Malaysian, including some pretty special Modern Asian restaurants.

-However there’s plenty of delicious Malaysian dishes you should try, and you shouldn’t leave KL until you do!
+However there’s plenty of delicious local dishes you should try, and you shouldn’t leave KL until you do!
 So check back again soon for a list of recommendations.

 If you are new in town and want to try some local food, then head to a busy kopitiam (a traditional coffee shop serving food).
 I really like Ali, Muthu & Ah Hock for a slightly upmarket kopitiam, located in Publika and Chinatown.

-Or you could check out a Nasi Kandar (for rice, curry and side dishes), a banana leaf restaurant or a designated food street like Jalan Alor in KL’s Bukit Bintang precinct for more Chinese influenced dishes (it’s a bit commercial but a good starting point).
+Or you could check out a Nasi Kandar for Malaysian fare with Indian roots (serving rice, curry and side dishes), a banana leaf restaurant (South Indian cuisine popular in KL) or a designated food street like Jalan Alor in KL’s Bukit Bintang precinct for more Chinese influenced dishes (it’s a bit commercial but a good starting point).

 Otherwise, stick around for my two-years-in-the-making list of great eats, perfect for expats and first timers to KL.